 Interpretation of the State of Illinois Inheritance Tax

-This section breaks down the intricacies of the Illinois inheritance tax, elucidating main features and calculation methods.
+This section breaks down the intricacies of the Illinois inheritance tax, elucidating the main features and calculation methods.
 The aim is to enhance understanding and practical application of the tax regulations for inheritors and estate planning professionals.

 Main Features of the Illinois Inheritance Tax

 Illinois imposes an estate tax, not an inheritance tax.
 This differentiates it from states that charge tax to the beneficiary – a distinction worth noting.
 Illinois estate tax applies at both state and federal levels, and complexities arise due to its decoupling from the federal estate tax.
 While the federal exemption stands at $11.7 million per person as of 2021, Illinois offers a more modest exemption of $4 million.
-Bear in mind, only estates exceeding this threshold incur the tax.
+Bear in mind, that only estates exceeding this threshold incur the tax.
 Rates vary from 0.8% to 16%, increasing along with the estate’s value.

 How is Inheritance Tax Calculated in Illinois?